 Further, Shri Vinayvijayji in the above verse writes- “There are so many innumerable qualities of Siddhachakra that even a Kevali cannot explain its glory in mere words.
 The attributes of Siddhachakra have the power to remove every sorrow and fulfil every wish, thus I repeatedly offer my prayers to the Mahayantra”.

-To illustrate the importance of Siddhachakra, Indrabhuti Gautam (Bhagwan Mahavir’s first Gandhar – senior-most disciple), gave a discourse to Shrenik Maharaja, enlightening him on extraordinary achievements, fulfilment and prosperity attained in the current life and the lives to come, by the worship of Navpadji & Siddhachakra, he narrated the story of Shripal Raja and Mayana Sundari that has been known as
+To illustrate the importance of Siddhachakra, Indrabhuti Gautam (Bhagwan Mahavir’s first Gandhar – senior-most disciple), gave a discourse to Shrenik Maharaja, enlightening him on extraordinary achievements, fulfilment and prosperity attained in the current life and the lives to come, by the worship of Navpadji & Siddhachakra, he narrated the story of Shripal Raja and Mayana Sundari that has been known as The Siddhachakra Mahayantra has been worshipped since eternity.
+However to understand its depiction in current form, let us first understand Jain Agams.

 “Shripal Raja no Raas”.